Quizlet logo in blue.

 Hi-fi designs for test mode: Test with Friends

-Test Mode AI-powered Progress & Insights — Giving students control over what to study
+Test Mode AI-powered Progress & Insights

 I redesigned Quizlet’s original test mode into an AI-powered experience that allows students to regenerate test questions, view progress, and receive actionable feedback after each test.
 This helps students like Ashley identify weak concepts and focus their study time more effectively.